melvinwi/EDWCI/README.md

 * remove DELETE from transform, but execute truncate when testing

-* loading test data truncates leading zeros even if into varchar
+* DONE! loading test data truncates leading zeros even if into varchar (prefix with DWSTR to fix)

 CI